fbForum/fb-forum/README.md

 This is a php script which run a forum by using simple MariaDB instruction and intergrate facebook's social plug-in.

+Thread OP is not required to register nor sign-in to keep anonymous, that's the point of this forum script, this may protect the thread starter and give them more motivation to talk.

+However those replies need to login your facebook or Google account.
+Since we use official embeded plugins so no user data are stored in the scripts.
+Repiles are default NOT posting to your wall unless you choose to do so.

 >Where will be the message , user information and others store?

 The members  info and repliers are stored in facebook's servers as it use facebook's social plugin.
 The script never read and user information. :)